Safiental: Heritage sites of national significance

 The oldest part of the Haus Joos may date to about 1300.
 The attached barn has a date of 1572 carved into it.
 However, the building is currently in poor condition and has not been used for a number of years.

 Transport

 The municipality is served by two railway stations on the line of the Rhaetian Railway that links Chur and Disentis, these being Versam-Safien and Valendas-Sagogn.

 Versam-Safien station is located some 250 m lower than the village of Versam, and about 3.6 km to the north.
-To reach the village directly, a Postauto bus service provides a connection, which also serves Thalkirch and Tenna.
-Similarly, Valendas-Sagogn station lies some 120 m below and 1.2 km distant from the village of Valendas.
+To reach the village directly, a PostAuto bus service provides a connection, which also serves Thalkirch and Tenna.

+Similarly, Valendas-Sagogn station lies some 120 m below and 1.2 km distant from the village of Valendas and is also connected by a PostAuto bus service.

 In popular culture

 The 2012 feature film The Hour of Living is largely set in Safiental, with especially Grossalp Piggamad, as well as Z'hinderst, Bodaälpli and Alperschällihorn with its Gletscherseeli all serving as prominent locations.